MarkAdell/personal-website/content/blog/good-code-bad-code-notes.md

 	-**Testability**: If the code is split cleanly into layers of abstraction, then it becomes a lot easier to fully test the solution to each subproblem.
 - It's often useful to think of the code we write as exposing a mini API that other pieces of code can use.
 Engineers often do this, and you will likely hear them talking of classes, interfaces, and functions as "exposing an API".

-### Functions
+#### Functions

 -  A good strategy to try and ensure that functions can be translated into sentences that make sense, is to limit a single function to either of the following:
 	- performing one single task
 	- composing more complex behavior by just calling other well-named functions

-### Classes
+#### Classes

 - Engineers often debate what the ideal size for a single class is, and many theories and rules of thumb have been put forward such as those that follow:
 	- **Number of lines**: You will sometimes hear guidance such as "a class shouldn't be longer than 300 lines of code."
 		- This rule of thumb does not imply that a class that is 300 lines or fewer is an appropriate size.
 It serves only as a warning that something might be wrong
-	- **Cohesiveness**: This is a gauge of how well the things inside a class “belong" together, with the idea being that a good class is one that is highly cohesive.
+	- **Cohesiveness**: This is a gauge of how well the things inside a class "belong" together, with the idea being that a good class is one that is highly cohesive.
 A couple of examples cohesiveness are:
 		- Sequential cohesiveness: This occurs when the output of one thing is needed as an input to another thing.
 		- Functional cohesiveness: This occurs when a group of things all contribute towards achieving a single task.
 	- **Separation of concerns**: This is a design principle that advocates that systems should be separated into individual components that each deal with a distinct problem (or concern).